The Encyclopaedic Dictionary of South Asian Literature (DELI) project

 Aims and scope

-The DELI (Encyclopaedic Dictionary of Indian Literature) project is a French collaborative research project that aims to disseminate knowledge about South Asian languages and literatures for a French-speaking audience.
-It has two main objectives: the first is to develop both a paper and online encyclopaedia of South Asian literature by collecting knowledge on South Asia’s literary traditions from their beginnings to the contemporary period.
+The DELI project is a French collaborative research project that aims to gather, spread and develop scholarship on South Asian literature in France.
+It has two main objectives: the first is to develop both a paper and online encyclopaedia of South Asian literature by collecting knowledge on South Asia’s literary traditions from the beginning to the contemporary period.
 Taking into account most South Asian languages as well as ancient and modern, oral and written, and lesser-known literary cultures (such as folk, diaspora or tribal literature), the encyclopaedia will also cover their contexts of production in India and reception in France.
-Thus offering an original overview of the variety and richness of South Asian literary cultures, it will make significant scholarship available to the scientific community and to the general public.
+Offering an original overview of the variety and richness of South Asian literary cultures, it will make significant scholarship available to the scientific community and to the general public.

 Besides the print publication, the DELI encyclopaedia will develop a digital research platform that will collect extensive multimedia content (audio and video recordings, photographs, images, maps, original texts and translations, digitized manuscripts, etc.) which will be available and searchable online, thus favouring a dynamic, interdisciplinary and multi-dimensional understanding of South Asian literature.
 Its highly readable content will notably build on the holdings of the BULAC library and enable links to external websites, encyclopaedias, databases, and bibliographic resources in French and other languages that will offer a unique research tool for specialists and students interested in South Asian languages and literatures.
 The online platform will eventually become an interactive forum that will be continually updated and open to further contributions.